helder-silva-aig/gitconfig/README.rst

   `$ cp gitconfig ~/.gitconfig`

-Edit the file to set your email.
+Edit the file to set your name and email.

 =======
 Licence